lucaslegname/lucaslegname.github.io/_posts/mitmproxy/2020-04-10-certificate-tvos.md

 ## Uploading the certificate

-We now need to send the certificate (the `mitmproxy-ca-cert.cer` file) to your Apple TV.
+We now need to send the certificate to your Apple TV.
 To do so, we first need to host it somewhere.

 You can use <a href="http://dropbox.com" target="_blank">Dropbox</a> for example : send the file in the cloud and get the **download link**.
 You should get something looking like this :